 What Is Beach Wedding Attire?

 Beach wedding attire can vary depending on the formality of the event, but it generally calls for more casual and comfortable fabrics and accessories.

 To learn more about beach wedding attire and how to pick the perfect outfit for the occasion, we consulted wedding planners Megan Papageorge and Pamela Spence.
 “Beach wedding attire is the same as any other wedding where you dress according to the formality of the event, but unlike a normal celebration, there are some small changes to accessories and fabrics that will make you much more comfortable,” offers Papageorge.

 Meet the Expert

 First, do a quick search of the venue to check the level of formality.
 “If the location simply overlooks the beach on a rooftop or patio, then just plan your outfit as usual,” adds Papageorge.
 If, however, the ceremony and/or reception takes place in the sand, you can dress with confidence and adhere to the beachy vibes.

 Beach Wedding Attire for Men and Women

-“The two biggest differences between beach wedding attire and other wedding dress codes lies in the color palette and footwear,” says Pamela Spence, a wedding planner at Making Memories.
+“The two biggest differences between beach wedding attire and other wedding dress codes lies in the color palette and footwear,” says Pamela Spence.
 “You won't typically see a little black dress and heels at a beach wedding.”
 Utilize breathable fabrics, fun prints, and simple, high-end staples for an effortless-yet-refined beach wedding look.
 Avoid denim and cotton t-shirts at all costs, and only wear shorts or sandals if the venue/event is especially casual.